oceantracker/oceantracker/docs/_build/html/_sources/info/how_to/G_onthefly_statistics.rst.txt

 These particle counts can be used to calculate the connectivity between each release group and a user given list of “statistics” polygons.
 Also, used to estimate the influence of each release group on a particle property with each given statistics polygon.
-The statistics polygons are not the same as those used in a polygon release (they can be if the user requires it).
-Polygon statistics show effect of each point or polygon release, on the given statistics polygons.
+Polygon statistics count the particles from each point or polygon release within each statistics polygons.
+The statistics polygons are are completely independent of the polygons that might be used in any polygon release (they can be the same if the user gives both the same point coordinates).
 A special case of a polygon statistic, is the “residence_time” class, which can be used to calculate the fraction of particles from each release group remaining within each statistics polygon at each ‘update_interval’ as one way to estimate particle residence time for each release group.

 Particle property statistics
 ----------------------------